Rowing for All

 Hanlan Boat Club

-For more than a decade, Hanlan Boat Club has offered a free summer rowing camp to equity-deserving teenage youth across Toronto who might not otherwise be exposed to the sport.
-In partnership with agencies such as the West Scarborough Boys and Girls Club, Hanlan’s summer rowing camp not only introduces campers to fundamental rowing techniques and valuable water safety skills, but also instills confidence and teaches the importance of teamwork, responsibility, and perseverance.
-Programming is offered in English.
-For more information please contact headcoach@hanlanboatclub.ca.
+For over a decade, Hanlan Boat Club has been dedicated to providing a free summer rowing camp for underserved teenage youth in Toronto, offering them exposure to a sport they might not otherwise encounter.
+In collaboration with organizations like the West Scarborough Boys and Girls Club, the Hanlan Boat Club camp not only teaches essential rowing techniques and water safety skills but also nurtures confidence and imparts the values of teamwork, responsibility, and perseverance.
+All programming is conducted in English.

-In partnership with the YMCA of Greater Toronto, Hanlan Boat Club will be holding a series of five “Try Rowing” clinics for youth ages 12-17 during the fall and winter of 2022-2023.
-During the two hour clinic, which will be delivered in English by experienced rowing coaches and held at the Cooper Koo Family YMCA in downtown Toronto, participants will not only learn how to identify different parts of a Concept2 rowing machine and how to row on the ergometer with correct technique, but also be given a training plan that they can use on their own after the clinic has concluded.
-All clinics are free and membership at the YMCA is not required.
-To learn more, please contact Janet Bolton at president@hanlanboatclub.ca.
+In partnership with the YMCA of Greater Toronto, Hanlan Boat Club is hosting a series of five “Try Rowing” clinics for youth aged 12-17 during the 2022-2023 fall and winter seasons.
+These two-hour clinics, led by experienced rowing coaches and held at the Cooper Koo Family YMCA in downtown Toronto, provide participants with comprehensive instruction in English.
+They will learn to identify various components of a Concept2 rowing machine, master ergometer rowing with proper technique, and receive a personalized training plan for independent use after the clinic.
+These clinics are open to all, and YMCA membership is not required.

 Kingston Rowing Club